Rare-earth industry in China: History

 China has shut down some of its own ionic clay mines due to their environmental impact, and started mining heavy rare-earths in Myanmar.
 In 2019, China supplied between 85% and 95% of the global demand for the 17 rare-earth powders, much of it sourced from Myanmar.
 After the 2021 military coup in that country, future supplies of critical ores were possibly constrained.
 It was speculated that China could again reduce rare-earth exports to counteract economic sanctions imposed by the US and EU countries.

 For the Fourteenth five-year plan period, the central government addressed rare-earths industry plans as part of the broader raw materials industry, which the government describes as "the bedrock for the real economy".
 The "Development Plan for the Raw Materials Industry" was released in 2021 and highlighted the securing of the supply chain, expanding foreign markets, and supporting green and digital transitions.
 The plan also focuses on promoting consolidation in the industry to have fewer but more competitive rare earths firms.

-Between 2020 and 2023, 70% of all rare earth compounds and metals imported into the United States came from China.
+Between 2021 and 2024, China accounted for 71% of U.S. imports of rare-earth compounds and metals (by source share).
 In 2023, China introduced export restrictions on germanium and gallium, and banned the export of certain rare-earth processing technology.
 In 2025, during the China–United States trade war, China restricted exports of heavy rare earths to the US.

-The US Geological Survey's February 2025 report on rare-earth elements placed China first of all countries in the world in both reserves and production of rare-earths, with 44 million metric tons in reserves (REE), and (in tonnes of rare earth oxide equivalent), and with production of 270,000 metric tons.
+The US Geological Survey's February 2026 report on rare-earth elements placed China first of all countries in the world in both reserves and production of rare-earths, with 44 million metric tons in reserves (REE), and with 2025 production of 270,000 metric tons (rare-earth-oxide equivalent).

 As of 2025, China is the world's largest processor of rare-earth elements for a variety of industries, including electric vehicles (EVs), wind turbines, magnets, consumer electronics, and other clean energy technologies.
 Rare earth elements are important to national governments because they are used in the defense industry.

-In October 2025, China expanded its export controls on rare earths, with a focus on materials used in the defense and chip industries.
+In October 2025, China expanded its export controls on rare earths, with a focus on materials used in the defense and chip industries; the second wave of controls was later suspended for one year, while China began issuing general export licences to selected exporters to facilitate civilian trade under the remaining controls.